-M. Adam Arakelian is currently a director of engineering at Dell-EMC, in their VMAX organization.
-He has been with Boston University as a member of its part-time faculty for nearly 10 years.
-Arakelian has more than 15 years of industry experience and been part of the design and implementation of many types of information systems, including transaction-based inventory management systems, customer-relationship management systems, and decision support and expert systems.
-He has also driven engineering teams in delivering 100 million product releases, owned and sold his own intellectual property to major organizations, and led large teams to success.
+M. Adam Arakelian is in executive management as a senior director of engineering at Dell-EMC, in their ISG Engineering organization running DevOps for over 15K engineers.
+He has been with Boston University as a member of its part-time faculty for nearly 15 years.
+Arakelian has more than 20 years of industry experience and been part of the design and implementation of many types of information systems, including transaction-based inventory management systems, customer-relationship management systems, and decision support and expert systems.
+He has also driven engineering teams in delivering billion dollar product releases, owned and sold his own intellectual property to major organizations, and led large teams to success.